InAbsencia/inabsentia.io/src/_posts/2018-06-24-Second-Year-BEng-Software-Engineering.markdown

 - ▪ Operating Systems
 {: style="text-align: justify;"}
 <br/>
-I'm not sure whether I have made this clear before or not, but my school uses 2 semesters for a whole school year, where a semester consists of 4, 5 ECTS courses and a single 10 ECTS course.
+I'm not sure whether I have made this clear before or not, but my university uses 2 semesters for a whole school year, where a semester consists of 4, 5 ECTS courses and a single 10 ECTS course.
 The first period of school is 13 weeks long where all courses are taught during the week.
 The second period is 3 weeks long, where a single course is taught, primarily consisting of group work.
 This is where the last 5 ECTS of the 10 ECTS point course go.
 {: style="text-align: justify;"}